← Back to blog

 Why Local Printing Support Helps Canva Users

 For Canva users, a local printing shop can help check whether the file is suitable before production.
+This is useful when you are unsure about print size, bleed, cutting edge, image quality, QR code or export settings.

-This is especially useful for business owners, marketing teams and event organisers around Balakong, Seri Kembangan, Selangor and Kuala Lumpur who need flyers, stickers, labels, standees, event boards, packaging, vouchers or promotional materials.
+Vonx Printing supports business owners, marketing teams and event organisers around Balakong, Seri Kembangan, Selangor and Kuala Lumpur who need flyers, stickers, labels, standees, event boards, packaging, vouchers or promotional materials.

 Final Thoughts

-Before sending your file to a printing shop, make sure the design size is correct, bleed is added, important content is inside the safe area, images are clear, QR codes are tested, and the file is downloaded as PDF Print.
+Before sending your file to a printing shop, make sure the design size is correct, bleed is added, important content is inside the safe area, images are clear, QR codes are tested and the file is downloaded as PDF Print.

-FAQ
+Canva Printing FAQ

 1. Can I print a design made in Canva?